hofstadter-io/studios-docs/content/getting-started/creating-an-app.md

 There are a number of starting applications available on GitHub.
 A known list is maintained on [Studios Universe - Applications](/universe/applications).

-To create a new application from the default, run:
+To create a new application from the default, run the following.

+Your application name should only contain lower-case letters and `-` hyphens.

 ```sh
 hof app create "<app-name>"